LiamFallon213/EldraziRemote/Eldrazi/Information/Eldrazi; Generic Information.md

 	After the burst, Kozilek gets to work forming the floating mana into land.
 The tungsten crystals he produces are extremely rich in mana normally.
 Crystals produced in this stage are some of the most powerful sources of magical energy in plane.
 Kozilek builds new terrain, weaves new ley lines, mana fountains, etc.

 Seeding
 	Finally Emrakul begins her job, she travels across the mana rich wasteland and bestows life.
 The mana is pulled out and placed into creatures.
 After this the recycling is complete and the Eldrazi leave.
 While the vast majority of the creation crystals are destoryed in this process, some does survive and is usully made into mana generating artifacts.
 However every world contains one "Seed".
-A world seed is the most powerful energy source in existance.
-Artifacts made with a process involving a world seed include
-	- Neverinnals Disk
-	- the Planar Bridge
-	-  Glistening Oil
-	- The Chain Veil
-	- The Mirai
-	- That Which Was Taken

-	 E.g:  , the Apocalypse Chime, , the Golgothian Sylex, , , The Immortal Sun, , .
+Known as a [[world seed]]